jdutta/gmap-tiles/README.md

 The zoom factor.
 This will affect the following parameter.

 #### increment:
 The delta of latitude or longitude between successive tiles.
 First choose the zoom level, then play with the lat/long in url such that the next tile will have approx 20% overlap.
-The difference in latitude or longiture is the increment.
+The difference in latitude or longitude is the increment.

 #### start-coord:
 The lat/long of the top-left corner of the desired map.